 Poison in Halloween Candy

-While it’s true that there have been a few cases where poisoned Halloween candy was blamed for a child’s serious illness or death, it’s also true that in each of these cases the cause was later found to be family blaming the candy to cover up their own accidental homicide (a five-year-old boy died after finding and eating his uncle’s heroine stash, and the family laced the kid’s candy to protect the uncle) or straight-up murder (an eight-year-old was poisoned by his father, probably for life insurance money, who hid the poison in his Halloween candy).
+While it’s true that there have been a few cases where poisoned Halloween candy was blamed for a child’s serious illness or death, it’s also true that in each of these cases the cause was later found to be family blaming the candy to cover up their own accidental homicide (a five-year-old boy died after finding and eating his uncle’s heroine stash, and the family laced the kid’s candy to protect the uncle) or straight-up murder (an eight-year-old was poisoned by his father, who hid the poison in his Halloween candy).
 The random stranger poisonings just aren’t to be found in actual history.

 In 2015, that number of confirmed cases of poisoned trick-or-treat candy appears to remain zero.